SWORDFISH

 Yet do the scales of swordfish qualify as kosher scales?
 Ramban states that scales must be detachable, and notwithstanding the apparent lack of basis for this in the Torah or Talmud, it has been universally accepted as a halachic requirement.
 Do the scales of swordfish satisfy this requirement?

-Swordfish scales are attached to the lower layer of the dermis along their entire base.
+The scales of juvenile swordfish are attached to the lower layer of the dermis along their entire base.
 They are thus more comprehensively attached than are the scales of other fish such as carp.
 However, there are other kosher fish, such as perch, sea bass, sheepshead and grouper, which likewise have scales that are relatively strongly attached.
 (Note that no less an authority than the Noda B’Yehuda rated even the scales of sturgeon as being acceptable.)
 Rabbi Tzvi Hirsch Shapira (Darchei Teshuvah 83:10-11 and especially 83:13) stresses that scales are valid even if they are attached all the way around their base, and even if they can only be detached with a utensil and with effort, and even if there is skin above them, as long as there is also skin beneath them; Aruch HaShulchan writes similarly.
 With swordfish, the entirety of the stratum compactum (the lower layer of the dermis) lies beneath the scale.
+Still, it should be noted that these type of scales possessed by juvenile swordfish would not be considered acceptable by many halachic authorities.

+There are also another type of scale that is found on larger swordfish.
 A contemporary practical examination of the swordfish has been conducted by Rav Shlomo Machpud of Bnei Brak, one of the most respected authorities on kashrut today, in the presence of several other kashrus experts.
 He wrote that he performed a careful examination and found numerous scales that were easily detachable.
 Rav Hershel Shechter has likewise stated in several forums that the swordfish is kosher, and attested that this was also the view of Rav Soloveitchik (although others dispute this).
 Rav Avraham Yosef reports that his father Rav Ovadiah Yosef permitted swordfish.
-The Chief Rabbi of Montreal, Rabbi Daavid Sabbah, has stated that he personally inspected juvenile swordfish in Tangiers and found easily detachable scales.
+The Chief Rabbi of Montreal, Rabbi David Sabbah, has stated that he personally inspected small swordfish in Tangiers and found easily detachable scales.
+Rav Schneur Zalman Revach, head of The Institute for the Mitzvot of Eretz Yisrael, likewise attests, in a video presented below.
+In my own inspection at the Biblical Museum of Natural History, I also found scales.

 Eating Swordfish Today

 To summarize: the Talmud refers to a fish called achsaphtias which is kosher even without scales, due to its having formerly possessed them; there is every reason to believe that it is referring to the xiphias, swordfish.
 This is all the more true for the Knesset HaGedolah, which further describes it with the common name for the swordfish and notes that it is widely consumed—there is no other fish that it could be referring to.
-Finally, the swordfish is indeed found to have scales, which disappear from view as it matures, and while the halachic validity of these scales might be questioned, several contemporary halachic authorities have ruled that they found acceptable scales and that the swordfish is kosher.
+Juvenile swordfish are indeed found to have scales, which disappear from view as it matures, and while the halachic validity of these highly embedded scales might be questioned, several contemporary halachic authorities have ruled that they found acceptable scales of the regular variety and that the swordfish is kosher.

 Consuming swordfish today, however, is challenging for the religious Jew.
 The reason is that it is only adult swordfish which are caught in the fishing industry, and they are enormous.
 Due to the impracticality of transporting and selling a thousand-pound fish to the retail market, fishmongers instead buy loins and steaks.
 Now, whereas the steak of a fish such as tuna can be purchased by the kosher consumer, since the scales are visible, there are no scales on an adult swordfish.
 So while the swordfish is kosher, the problem is how one can be sure that the chunk of fish at the market is really from a swordfish?
-In fact, shark is sometimes marketed as swordfish!
+This is potentially particularly problematic in light of the fact that shark is sometimes marketed as swordfish!

-In theory it is possible to identify swordfish by the unique pattern of whorls in the flesh, but there does not appear to be a rabbinic authority who is willing to rely on this.
-Thus, the only way to eat swordfish is to obtain the entire fish, so that one can be sure that it really is swordfish.
-Since a whole swordfish is rather difficult to transport and can cost well over a thousand dollars, this makes it difficult for the kosher consumer to obtain it.
+In theory it is possible to identify swordfish by the unique pattern of whorls in the flesh, but few rabbinic authorities are willing to rely on this.
+Thus, in general the only way to eat swordfish is to obtain the entire fish, so that one can be sure that it really is swordfish.
+Since a whole swordfish is rather difficult to transport and can cost many thousands of dollars, this makes it difficult for the kosher consumer to obtain it.